-In Feb-18, Slovak media reported that Environment Minister László Sólymos confirmed plans to replace the producer responsibility organisations with a monopoly agency that would be established and managed by producers under Government supervision.
+In Feb-18, Environment Minister László Sólymos (resigned in Jan-20) confirmed plans to replace the producer responsibility organisations with a monopoly agency that would be established and managed by producers under Government supervision.
+These plans have not progressed.

 As of 2017, about 1,000 producers of portable batteries comply through eight entities: Compliance organisations Asekol, SEWA (ERP), Natur-pack, Slovmas, E-cycling and Spoločný baterkový systém (SBS) as well as two waste management companies which are authorised to provide compliance services as 'third parties': Mach Trade and Insa.
 All authorised entities hold operating licenses that will expire at the end of 2020.